riveSunder/rivesunder.github.io/_posts/2019-12-03-synaptolytic_learning.markdown

 ### Covariant Matrix Adaptation Evolution Strategy

-I implemented a naive covariant matrix adaptation evolution strategy (CMA-ES or CMA for short) as a point of comparison for the pruning-based methods.
+I implemented a naive covariance matrix adaptation evolution strategy (CMA-ES or CMA for short) as a point of comparison for the pruning-based methods.
 The current implementation used for this experiment is based on the description at [A Visual Guide to Evolution Strategies](http://blog.otoro.net/2017/10/29/visual-evolution-strategies/), however any bugs/mistakes in the implementation are my own doing.
 Actually I have already identified one deviation from canonical CMA-ES.
-In my implementation I calculate covariant matrices for each layer-to-layer weight matrix separately.
-In a proper CMA-ES implementation a single covariant matrix should be computed for all parameters.
+In my implementation I calculate covariance matrices for each layer-to-layer weight matrix separately.
+In a proper CMA-ES implementation a single covariance matrix should be computed for all parameters.
 The current implementation works pretty well and qualitatively behaves as expected, exhibiting reasonable exploration and fine-tuning during training, but it is possible that fixing this mistake ([issue](https://github.com/riveSunder/learning-by-lopping/issues/1)) will make the pruning-based algorithms less competitive next to CMA-ES.

-A covariant matrix is used to define a distribution from which parameters are sampled at each generation.
+A covariance matrix is used to define a distribution from which parameters are sampled at each generation.
 The mean and covariance for each weight is computed as follows:

 <div align="center">
 <img src="/assets/synaptolysis/mu_ij.png">